GeertArien/geertarien.github.io/_posts/2017-04-01-hello-world.markdown

 At my current job I'm building up a lot of valuable experience when it comes to working on large software projects.
 Such as the dynamic between the different teams and roles, as well as the decision making process.
-At the same time I also freed some time for myself to expand my technical knowhow.
+At the same time I also decided to schedule some time for myself to expand my technical knowhow.
 And that is where this website comes into play, it serves as a way for others, as well as myself, to track my progress and estimate my skill level.

 I have a keen interest in programming, mathematics (what better way to spend a Saturday afternoon than with pen, paper and a few equations right?
 Just kidding)